The Ultimate Guide To Building Muscle

 Calorie Intake

-Yup, I'm mentioning it again. #1 on your muscle building diet to-do list is consuming the right number of calories, which, as I've mentioned about 48 times now, is a 250-500 calorie surplus.
-This ends up being the number of calories that causes you to gain between 0.5 and 1 pound per week (or 2-4 pounds per month).
+Yup, I'm mentioning it again. #1 on your muscle building diet to-do list is consuming the right number of calories, which, as I've mentioned about 48 times now, is a small calorie surplus of 250 for men, and 125 for women.
+This ends up being the number of calories that causes you to gain about 0.5 pound per week (or 2 pounds per month) for guys, and about half that for women.

 You can find out how many calories are in your food by either checking the label on the package or looking it up right here on a Calorie Counter.